'Queen Charlotte: A Bridgerton Story' filming locations that will take you back to the Georgian era

 Dearest gentle reader, Lady Whistledown is back in our lives and taking a trip down memory lane.
-Shonda Rhimes’ Queen Charlotte: A Bridgerton Story has a thought-provoking storyline summed up in six episodes, shot across England and we are looking back at the filming locations of this Bridgerton prequel.
+Shonda Rhimes’ Queen Charlotte: A Bridgerton Story has a thought-provoking storyline summed up in six episodes, shot across England.
+We are looking back at the filming locations of this Bridgerton prequel.

 The show details the journey of Charlotte, who was born into one of the royal families of Germany and eventually became the Queen of Great Britain at the age of 17 after marrying King Charles III who was 22 at that time.
 True to its character, this prequel also showcases grand carriages and Victorian outfits, along with some palatial backdrops.